 advanced technology

-MSRC’s Advanced Technologies Division (ATD) generates engineering, fabrication, and integration and test support to our customers to assist them in their advanced technology development.
-MSRC personnel work directly with our customers within the U.S. Army Aviation & Missile Research Development and Engineering Center (AMRDEC) as they rely on our expertise to ensure the success of their weapons programs.
+Monte Sano Research’s Advanced Technologies Division (ATD) generates engineering, fabrication, and integration and test support to our customers to assist them in their advanced technology development.
+Monte Sano Research personnel work directly with our customers within the U.S. Army Aviation & Missile Research Development and Engineering Center (AMRDEC) as they rely on our expertise to ensure the success of their weapons programs.

-MSRC provides systems engineering, electronics and embedded system engineering, and software engineering services to our customers.
+Monte Sano Research provides systems engineering, electronics and embedded system engineering, and software engineering services to our customers.
 Systems engineering activities include requirements management and system development.
-MSRC identifies, analyzes, documents, and reviews requirements for system performance specifications and interface control documents (ICDs).
-MSRC develops, updates, and maintains formal requirement verification test plans, procedures, and processes.
+Monte Sano Research identifies, analyzes, documents, and reviews requirements for system performance specifications and interface control documents (ICDs).
+Monte Sano Research develops, updates, and maintains formal requirement verification test plans, procedures, and processes.
 Requirements documents are updated and maintained by creating, reviewing, and submitting Interface Change Notices (ICNs) using established Configuration Management (CM) processes.
-MSRC supports system development by reviewing and analyzing electrical, software, and firmware subsystem designs, and by reviewing system and subsystem documentation including program plans, schedules, safety analyses and reports, test plans and reports, reliability reports, and obsolescence analyses.
+Monte Sano Research supports system development by reviewing and analyzing electrical, software, and firmware subsystem designs, and by reviewing system and subsystem documentation including program plans, schedules, safety analyses and reports, test plans and reports, reliability reports, and obsolescence analyses.

 Engineering Services